Tropidelic: Of Illusion (2020)

 Tropidelic's sixth studio album, titled Of Illusion was released on November 13, 2020.
 It features artists Bumpin Uglies, Devin the Dude, Dirty Heads, The Elovaters, Matisyahu, and Shwayze.
 Of Illusion was Reggae 360's "2020 Album of the Year" winner.
 The album went up against top contender, Arise Roots' Pathways album in a tournament-style bracket in the final round.

 Tropidelic was featured as one of many reggae bands on Collie Buddz riddim album, Cali Roots Riddim 2021 with their single, "Pivot Foot", which was produced by Buddz and mixed by Stick Figure's touring guitarist, producer Johnny Cosmic.

 In 2021, Tropidelic was one of several reggae and punk bands on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's song "Smoke Two Joints" on the Deluxe Edition.

 On September 22, 2021, Tropidelic was voted by their hometown, the Winners of Best of Cleveland 2021 for "Best Band".

 All The Colors (2022)

 Tropidelic recorded their seventh full-length studio album, titled All The Colors which was released on August 5, 2022.
 It features special musical guests Brother Ali, Geoff Weers of The Expendables, Nick Hexum of 311, Krayzie Bone, Little Stranger, Prof, and Surfer Girl.

 This is the last album with the band's long-time trumpet player Derek McBryde who announced on Facebook on June 29 that he is moving to Florida with his wife to "help build an alcohol & drug rehabilitation center and run transitional housing".
-His last local show was at the band's own festival, Everwild and he will be finishing up touring with 311 in September.
+His last local show was at the band's own festival, Everwild.
+He finished up touring with 311 in September.
+Shortly after, West Virginia native Robert Schafer joined the band, playing trumpet and keyboard.

-All The Colors is also being "considered" for a Grammy Award nomination for "Best Pop Vocal Album" at the 65th Grammy Awards in 2023.
+All The Colors was "considered" for a Grammy Award nomination for "Best Pop Vocal Album" at the 65th Grammy Awards in 2023.

+As seen on their social media pages, Tropidelic threw out the ceremonial first pitch and performed live before the fireworks started at the Cleveland Guardians game at Progressive Field on May 26, 2023.

+Royal Grove

+Tropidelic released their eighth full-length studio album titled Royal Grove on July 19, 2024 on Ineffable Records.
+For this album, the band blends reggae, rock, and pop.